nasa/cumulus/docs/upgrade-notes/rds-phase-3-data-migration-guidance.md

 1. Before updating to Cumulus version 16.x and beyond, take a snapshot of your DynamoDB instance.
 The v16 update removes the DynamoDB tables.
 This snapshot would be for use in unexpected data recovery scenarios only.

 2. Cumulus recommends that you establish and follow a database backup/disaster recovery protocol for your RDS database, which should include periodic backups.
-The frequency will depend on each DAAC’s database architecture, comfort level, datastore size, and time available. https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html
+The frequency will depend on each DAAC’s database architecture, comfort level, datastore size, and time available.
+[Relevant AWS Docs](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)

 3. Invest future development effort in data validation/integrity tools and procedures.
 Each DAAC has different requirements here.
 Each DAAC should maintain procedures for validating their Cumulus datastore against their holdings.